sepideh-salari/contact-app-manager/README.md

 ## Acknowledgements

-Thanks to my mentor, Mr. Milad Azami, and their team for guidance and support.
+Thanks to my mentor, Mr. Milad Azami, and his team for guidance and support.